-The modest rise masked a growing chasm between the haves and the have-nots.
-The S&P 500, which includes large U.S. companies, is up 3 percent for the month, while the MSCI Emerging Markets index is down about the same.
+The modest rise masked a growing chasm between developed and developing countries, with U.S. stocks far outperforming those in emerging markets.
+The S&P 500, which includes large U.S. companies, is up nearly 3 percent for the month, while the MSCI Emerging Markets index is down by roughly the same margin.

-Trade anxieties boosted both the dollar, seen as a short-term winner if the United States spends less on imports, and the safe-haven yen.
-The dollar index rose 0.15 percent while the Japanese yen strengthened 0.07 percent versus the greenback.
+Trade anxieties boosted the dollar, seen as a short-term winner if the United States reduces imports.
+The dollar index rose 0.49 percent.

-The Mexican peso gained 0.29 percent versus the U.S. dollar and the Canadian dollar fell 0.47 percent.
-Each country is party to the North American Free Trade Agreement with the United States.
+The Mexican peso lost 0.76 percent versus the U.S. dollar and the Canadian dollar fell 0.71 percent.

-Canadian officials expressed concern that a deal will not be concluded on Friday, Canada's Globe and Mail reported, citing a source familiar with situation.
+Canadian officials had earlier expressed concern that a deal will not be concluded on Friday, Canada's Globe and Mail reported, citing a source familiar with situation.

 Emerging market currencies showed needed signs of stability even as they were set to post their fifth straight month of losses in dollar terms.
-The index of those countries' currencies rose 0.06 percent on Friday.
+An index of those countries' currencies fell 0.06 percent on Friday.

-In Asia, the Indonesian rupiah fell to a nearly three-year low and approached levels not seen since the 1990s Asian financial crisis even as the country's central bank said it was "decisively" intervening to support the currency.
-The Indian rupee hit a record low.
+In Asia, the Indonesian rupiah hit a nearly three-year low and approached levels not seen since the 1990s Asian financial crisis even as the country's central bank said it was "decisively" intervening to support the currency.
+The Indian rupee touched a record low.

 Reporting by Trevor Hunnicutt; Additional reporting by Ritvik Carvalho and Helen Reid in London and Hideyuki Sano in Tokyo; Editing by Jeffrey Benkoe and Richard Chang